 On 09/08/2017 ERIC BEJAR filed a Personal Injury - Motor Vehicle lawsuit against JOSEFINA LOPEZ.
 This case was filed in Los Angeles County Superior Courts, Chatsworth Courthouse located in Los Angeles, California.
-The Judges overseeing this case are YOLANDA OROZCO, AMY D. HOGUE, LAURA A. SEIGLE, MELVIN D. SANDVIG, STEPHEN P. PFAHLER, SAMANTHA JESSNER and VICTOR E. CHVEZ.
+The Judges overseeing this case are YOLANDA OROZCO, AMY D. HOGUE, LAURA A. SEIGLE, MELVIN D. SANDVIG, STEPHEN P. PFAHLER, SAMANTHA JESSNER, VICTOR E. CHVEZ and DAVID J. COWAN.
 The case status is Pending - Other Pending.

 Pending - Other Pending